Create your own farm to table experience year-round

 San Luis Obispo Farmers Market

 Arguably SLO CAL’s most famous farmers market, this eclectic celebration of food, farmers, and community spirit is a Thursday night tradition dating back more than three decades.
 Located downtown on busy Higuera Street, nestled between Osos and Chorro Streets, this one-of-a-kind foodie spectacle includes more than a dazzling array of local vendors (everything from cheese to extra virgin olive oil to lavender soap is at your fingertips).
 You’ll also find barbecue vendors, street musicians, youth performers, and fun, new additions like craft beer from Barrel House Brewing, sustainable cuts of meat, ancient grains, and charcuterie.
-If that wasn’t enough excitement to keep your tastebuds busy, get this: That guy or gal feeling up the avocados next to you might just be chef of one of SLO CAL farm-to-table favorites, like Big Sky Cafe, Foremost Wine Company, Buona Tavola or Cafe Roma.
+If that wasn’t enough excitement to keep your tastebuds busy, get this: That guy or gal feeling up the avocados next to you might just be chef of one of SLO CAL farm-to-table favorites, like Big Sky Cafe, Buona Tavola or Cafe Roma.
 No wonder this big little market is world famous!

 Arroyo Grande Farmers Market